Guidance for Face Coverings

 Masking is still required in some situations, such as healthcare settings or when required by a business.
 For individuals considered at high-risk for complications from COVID-19, it is still recommended that you continue to wear a well fitted, high filtration mask (like an N95) in all public, indoor settings.
 The general public is encouraged to assess their personal risk based on their individual, household, and professional circumstances as well as the level of COVID-19 transmission in the County, and to take precautions they feel are necessary to remain safe.

 For more information, please review these FAQs from the OHA.

 For more information on how to assess your risk and choose your COVID-19 precautions, check here.

 The right mask for the job

 Early on in the pandemic, health officials requested the public not use N95 respirators and medical grade masks in order to keep a supply available for healthcare workers.
 Since then, the national supply has been adequately increased and new, more transmissible variants like omicron are making it more important to wear a mask with a higher level of protection.
-The CDC now recommends that an N95 grade mask be worn in certain situations or by certain people who need that higher level of protection, such as:
+The CDC now recommends wearing the most protective mask you will be able to wear consistently, without adjusting or removing the mask.

 For more information from the Centers for Disease Control and Prevention about the different kinds of masks, the best way to wear a mask, and more please visit: Types of Masks and Respirators.